callmedw/php_quiz_app/README.md

 - [x] App includes required form components.
 - [x] The app only tests for addition.
 - [ ] Correct answers are marked as correct, and incorrect answers are marked as incorrect.
-- [n/a] If using a question bank, questions loop when the end is reached.
 - [ ] Toasts are displayed for correct and incorrect answers.
 - [x] Buttons are used.
 - [ ] App works as expected when buttons are pressed (e.g. when a Submit button is pressed the provided answer is being evaluated)